wdawson/okta.github.io/_source/_posts/2018-01-18-cryptocurrency-pwa-secured-by-okta.md

 * [Tutorial: Develop a Mobile App With Ionic and Spring Boot](/blog/2017/05/17/develop-a-mobile-app-with-ionic-and-spring-boot)
 * [Build an Ionic App with User Authentication](/blog/2017/08/22/build-an-ionic-app-with-user-authentication)
 * [The Ultimate Guide to Progressive Web Applications](/blog/2017/07/20/the-ultimate-guide-to-progressive-web-applications)

+**Changelog:**

+* Apr 10, 2018: Updated dependencies in the example app to their latest versions using [npm-check-updates](https://www.npmjs.com/package/npm-check-updates).
+See the code changes in the [example app on GitHub](https://github.com/oktadeveloper/okta-ionic-crypto-pwa/pull/2).
+Changes to this article can be viewed in [okta/okta.github.io#1940](https://github.com/okta/okta.github.io/pull/1940).